thenku/MergedCash/README.md

 - Regenerable by the persons, relationships, resourcefulness, and ethics of a neighborhood
 - Adaptable to the economic needs and limits of their respective communities

-Please donate to support the work of HomelessCash so we can reach the poor and build the needed infrastructure, jobs required to accomplish our vision.
+Please donate to support the work of HomelessCash so we can reach the poor and build the needed infrastructure and jobs required to accomplish our vision.

 Thank you for your tireless generosity!